MerlinMagic2018/Lightning-Cash/README.md

 Current supported version is 9.0.0 , 9.1.0 or 9.2.0

-Lightning-Cash Core is the full node software that makes up the backbone of the LNC network.
+LightningCash Core is the full node software that makes up the backbone of the LightningCash network.

 Website : https://lightningcash-coin.com